Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Experiment

 Across all eight datasets, \ours\ consistently delivers comparable or even superior performance.
 On datasets with smaller sample sizes (ETTh1, ETTh2, Faas, Iaas, Illness, and M5), our model significantly outperforms its counterparts, demonstrating its ability to effectively capture temporal patterns with limited training data while avoiding overfitting.
 On larger datasets (ETTm1, ETTm2, Electricity, and Weather), \ours\ achieves results comparable to other linear models.

-One notable advantage of \ours\ is its substantially reduced parameter count compared to FCs.
-By operating within a low-dimensional manifold in the FCs' model space, \ours\ achieves performance comparable to or better than FCs, suggesting that our carefully designed model space contains the optimal solution to TSF tasks.
-This highlights the robustness and effectiveness of our architecture in representing the essential solution space of FCs with minimal complexity.
+One notable advantage of \ours\ is its substantially reduced parameter count compared to FC models.
+By operating within a low-dimensional manifold in the FC models' model space, \ours\ achieves performance comparable to or better than FC models, suggesting that our carefully designed model space provides a highly efficient and effective solution for these LTSF benchmark tasks.
+This highlights the robustness and effectiveness of our architecture in representing the essential solution space of FC models with minimal complexity.

-\subsubsection{Versus nonlinear models}
+\subsubsection{Versus nonlinear models.}

-Next, we compare \ours\ with several nonlinear models, including Transformer-based models amd CNN-based models.
-Table \ref{tab:3} presents the evaluation results for these nonlinear models on public LTSF datasets.
-For private LTSF datasets, excessively long input lengths result in high memory usage for nonlinear models, leading to unacceptably high deployment costs in production environments.
-For STSF datasets, the limited amount of training data makes the models highly prone to overfitting, making training challenging.
-Therefore, we do not report model performance on these two types of datasets.
-To ensure a fair comparison, all nonlinear models were trained with input lengths $L\in \{96,192,336,512,672,720\}$, and the best results were selected for evaluation.
+Next, we compare \ours\ with several nonlinear models.
+Table \ref{tab:3} presents the evaluation results for these nonlinear models specifically on the public LTSF datasets.
+We do not report model performance on the private LTSF and STSF datasets due to the following practical limitations: for private LTSF datasets, excessively long input lengths lead to high memory usage for nonlinear models, resulting in prohibitively high deployment costs in production environments.
+For STSF datasets, the limited amount of training data makes these models highly prone to overfitting, which complicates the training process.

-Our model demonstrates a slight performance advantage over PatchTST, while requiring only $10^{-4}$ times the parameter count.
-Furthermore, our model significantly outperforms other nonlinear models, highlighting its competitive advantages in both efficiency and performance.
+To ensure a rigorous comparison, baseline models were evaluated by selecting the best result from a comprehensive search over input lengths $L\in \{96,192,336,512,672,720\}$.
+To benchmark against the very latest advancements, we also include two recent models, TimeMixer\texttt{++}\cite{wang2025timemixer} and TQNet\cite{lin2025TQNet}, citing the best performance reported in their original publications.

+The results in Table \ref{tab:3} highlight the remarkable effectiveness of \ours.
+Notably, our model establishes a new state-of-the-art, achieving the best overall accuracy against all competing methods.
+It significantly outperforms established baselines like iTransformer and recent models such as TimeMixer\texttt{++}\cite{wang2025timemixer} and TQNet\cite{lin2025TQNet}.
+This SOTA performance is achieved with unparalleled efficiency.
+For instance, \ours\ matches or exceeds the accuracy of PatchTST \cite{dosovitskiy2021an} while utilizing only $10^{-4}$ of its parameters.
+This massive reduction in model complexity, combined with its superior forecasting accuracy, underscores the competitive advantage of \ours\ and establishes it as a new, highly efficient benchmark for LTSF.

+Furthermore, our state-of-the-art results, achieved with a purely linear model, contribute strong evidence to the ongoing debate \cite{zeng2023transformers} regarding the necessity of complex, non-linear architectures for LTSF.
+The success of \ours~suggests that, for these benchmarks, a well-structured {inductive bias} (i.e., the factorization of frequential and temporal components) is {more critical for generalization} than the capacity for high-dimensional non-linear mapping (as found in Transformers).

-\subsubsection{Parameter complexity and efficiency}
+\subsubsection{Parameter complexity and efficiency.}